 At-Home Tips for Relieving Stress

-Regular physical activity can help to reduce symptoms of stress.
-Make exercise a priority in your daily schedule.
-Even short exercise sessions can be beneficial if done on a regular basis.
+In addition to finding a therapist, many at-home techniques can help you relieve stress.
+For example, regular physical activity can help reduce stress, so prioritize physical activity in your daily schedule.
+Even short exercise sessions can be beneficial if done regularly.

-Most hypnotherapists incorporate some kind of progressive body relaxation into a hypnosis session.
+Most hypnotherapists incorporate some progressive body relaxation into a hypnosis session.
 This mindfulness technique is easy to learn and apply at home.
 Simply find a quiet space, close your eyes, and bring your attention to each part of the body from the top of the head down to the feet.
-Spend some time noticing where there is tension or stress and do your best to let go and relax.
+Spend some time noticing where there is tension or stress, and do your best to let go and relax.

-Additional Resources for Hypnotherapy for Stress
+Additional Resources

 For more information about hypnotherapy for anxiety and hypnosis in general see these resources: